 Summation-The future of Tomorrowland at the Magic Kingdom

-With the park now closed due to the Coronavirus pandemic the future of Tomorrowland is uncertain at the moment.
-While aesthetically, the WDW Tomorrowland is in nowhere near as bad a shape as Disneyland's version, thematically, it is still confused with Monsters Inc. Laugh Floor in particular not fitting the theme of the Land.
+The future of Tomorrowland is uncertain at the moment.
+While aesthetically, the WDW Tomorrowland is in nowhere near as bad a shape as Disneyland's version, thematically, it is still confused with Monsters Inc. Laugh Floor in particular not fitting the theme of the land.

-Meanwhile, Buzz Lightyear's Space Ranger spin is showing its age and has become redundant in the larger scheme of things with the open of Toy Story Mania in Disney's Hollywood Studios.
+Meanwhile, Buzz Lightyear's Space Ranger Spin is showing its age and has become redundant in the larger scheme of things with the opening of Toy Story Mania in Disney's Hollywood Studios.
 Meanwhile "Stitch's Great Escape" is essentially closed and no replacement has yet been announced.

 What is needed is the creative thinking that marked the first two decades of WDW Tomorrowland.
 Hopefully the Tron Lightcycle will be successful and will inspire more creativity and construction in the area, which would benefit not only the land, but the Magic Kingdom in general.